deniskrut/TransitModel/README.md

-# Transit.in.ua Date Model and Loader
+# Transit.in.ua Data Model and Loader

 This project is Model and API Loader realization for transit.in.ua website.
 Using it's methods you can load GPS coordinates of minibuses on the route.